RealOneReal/nodejs2023Q2-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests with authorization

 ```
-npm run test
+npm run test:auth
 ```

+File with logs u can find in logger/logs/app.log
+(I don't know how it find in container but u can run client localy and find it in dist/src/logger/logs/app.log)